The global skin health foods market revenue is expected to reach USD 3,438.9 million by 2030, exhibiting a CAGR of 6.7% during 2022–2030.

 The average spending on skincare in the region has risen in recent years, and organizations that promote fitness, wellness, and health have a stronger social media presence now.
 Additionally, the region's business will expand greatly because of the sharp spike in the incidence of skin conditions and the constant surge in the buyer consciousness of the skin health benefits of certain foods.

-Key players in the market include Amway Corp., BASF SE, Archer-Daniels-Midland Company, Danone S.A., Nestlé S.A., Cargill Incorporated, Chr.
+Key players in the market include Amway Corporation, BASF SE, Archer-Daniels-Midland Company, Danone S.A., Nestlé S.A., Cargill Incorporated, Chr.
 Hansen Holding A/S, Koninklijke DSM N.V., DuPont de Nemours Inc., and Herbalife Nutrition Ltd.